eel-brah/Inception/readme.md

 | **Website**    | Simple Flask-based static website.                                          |
 | **Adminer**    | Web UI to manage MariaDB.                                                   |
 | **CAdvisor**   | Container resource usage and performance monitor.                           |

+NGINX acts as a secure reverse proxy, handling all incoming HTTPS traffic with strong encryption (TLSv1.2 and TLSv1.3 only).
+It performs the following:

+- Serves **WordPress** using FastCGI to forward PHP requests to the `php-fpm` backend.
+- Proxies **Adminer** for database management.
+- Serves the **Flask static website** via reverse proxy to the `website` container.
+- Uses strong SSL ciphers and security headers to ensure encrypted communication.
+- Mounts SSL cert/key securely using Docker secrets.

 ---